guikarai/PERA/README.md

   * 1day on client site summary presentation
   * 200+ pages report

+## PERA samples :bar_chart:
+You can find [here](https://github.com/guikarai/PERA/blob/master/pera-samples.md), a set of insights picked-up from a real PERA study.

 ## PERA delivery time :calendar:
 PERA start by contacting the IBM Client Center of Montpellier team.
 * Following a formal engament process and once client and IBM team has an agreement the PERA study process can start.